-CFATS Ammonia (anhydrous) Flyer — This flyer helps facilities become aware that ammonia (anhydrous) is a COI under CFATS, and a Release-Toxic chemical, which, if intentionally released, has the potential to create a toxic cloud that would affect populations within and beyond the facility.
+CFATS Ammonia (Anhydrous) Flyer (PDF, 257 KB) — This flyer helps facilities become aware that ammonia (anhydrous) is a release-toxic COI under CFATS that, if intentionally released, has the potential to create a toxic cloud that would affect populations within and beyond the facility.
 Any individual or facility that possesses 10,000 lb or more of ammonia (anhydrous) must report their chemical holdings to CISA.

-CFATS Nitromethane Flyer — This flyer helps facilities become aware that nitromethane is a COI under CFATS, and an Improvised Explosive Device (IED) precursor chemical.
-Any individual or facility that possesses 400 lb (approximately 42 gallons) or more of nitromethane must report their chemical holdings to CISA.
+CFATS Nitromethane Flyer (PDF, 291 KB) — This flyer helps facilities become aware that nitromethane is an improvised explosive device precursor (IEDP) COI under CFATS.
+Any individual or facility that possesses 400 lb (approximately 42 gallons) or more of nitromethane in transportation packaging must report their chemical holdings to CISA.

-CFATS Propane Flyer — This flyer helps facilities become aware that propane is a Release-Flammable chemical—which, if intentionally released, has the potential to create a vapor cloud explosion that would affect populations within and beyond the facility.
+CFATS Propane Flyer (PDF, 250 KB) — This flyer helps facilities become aware that propane is a release-flammable COI that, if intentionally released, has the potential to create a vapor cloud explosion that would affect populations within and beyond the facility.
 Any individual or facility that possesses 60,000 lb or more of propane must report their chemical holdings to CISA.

-Receiving a COI Flyer — This flyer is a voluntary tool facilities can use when shipping, selling, or distributing a COI from their facility.
+Receiving a COI Flyer (PDF, 287 KB) — This flyer is a voluntary tool facilities can use when shipping, selling, or distributing a COI from their facility.

-Top-Regulated COI Fact Sheet — This fact sheet lists the most commonly reported COI, the main security issues, and the risks they pose.
+Top-Regulated COI Fact Sheet (PDF, 876 KB) — This fact sheet lists the most commonly reported COI, the main security issues, and the risks they pose.